sascha2schroeder/popEye/materials/CompareAlgorithms/CompareAlgorithms.md

 did not converge within the specified 300 iterations and presumably provided sub-optimal results.
 As a consequence, the accuracy distribution is more skewed than for other algorithms.
-While this problem might be solved by increasing the number of iterations, it also indicates that the `cluster` method might have special problems with a certain sub-type of trials.
+While this problem might be solved by increasing the number of iterations, it indicates that the `cluster` method might have special problems with a certain sub-type of trials.